BarbzCodez/BarbzCodez/README.md

 ### Making a Repository (Repo)

-In your browser that has your github logged in.
+In your browser, login to your Github account.

 1. Go to [github.com](https://github.com/).
 2. On your left panel click on **Create Repository**.
 3. Create a repository with name in this format: `YourGitHubUsername.github.io`.
    - In the example below, my username is: _BarbTutorial_, so the name of my repository is going to be `BarbTutorial.github.io`.
 4. Click on the checkmark that says **Add a Readme**
-5. Click on **Create a repository**.
+5. Click on **Create a Repository**.

 You should see repo with a readme.